Rub21/findchangeset-plugin/Build-plugin.md

 ```

-Open your JOSM and active the plugin, in `Edit/preferences` the plugin will active without restart JOSM
+Open your JOSM and activate the plugin, in `Edit/preferences` the plugin will run without restarting JOSM

 #### Result